naccdata/nacc-flywheel/docs/project_management/index.md

    For instance, `ingest-form-leads`.
    For the primary study, the study-id is dropped like `ingest-form`.
 2. An `accepted` pipeline project, where data that has passed QC is accessible.
-2. a `metadata` project where center-specific metadata can be stored using the project info object.
+3. a `metadata` project where center-specific metadata can be stored using the project info object.
-3. a `center-portal` project where center-level UI extensions for the ADRC portal can be attached.
+4. a `center-portal` project where center-level UI extensions for the ADRC portal can be attached.

 Notes:
 1. Only one study should have `primary` set to `True`.

 2. Like with any YAML file, you can include several study definitions separated by a line with `---`.
-   However, it is more pragmatic to have one file per study for large studys.
+   However, it is more pragmatic to have one file per study for large studies.

-2. The `tags` are strings that will be permissible as tags within the group for the center.
+3. The `tags` are strings that will be permissible as tags within the group for the center.
    Each tag will also be added to ingest studys within the center's pipeline(s).

-3. Choose `center-id` values to be mnemonic for the coordinating center staff.
-   The choice will be visible to centers, but they will not need to type the value in regular interactions.
-   Staff, on the other hand, will need to use the strings in filters.

-4. The `adcid` is an assigned code used to identify the center within submited data.
-   Each center has a unique ADC ID.

-5. Datatypes are strings used for creating ingest containers, and matching to sets of gear rules needed for handling ingest.
+4. Datatypes are strings used for creating ingest containers, and matching to sets of gear rules needed for handling ingest.

 ### Example